Night Time (album)

 Night Time is the fifth studio album by the English post-punk band Killing Joke, released on 25 February 1985 by E.G. through Polydor Records and produced by Chris Kimsey.
 It entered the UK Albums chart on 9 March 1985 at number 11, their highest position to date and it stayed nine weeks in that chart.
-"Love Like Blood" had been a top 20 hit-single in the UK Singles chart prior to the album's release.
+The track "Love Like Blood", released as a single in January 1985, was a top 20 hit on the UK singles chart.

 Background and recording

-Most of the songs of Night Time were written in Geneva, Switzerland.
+Most of Night Time was written in Geneva, Switzerland.
 The band had felt they needed a change in 1983 and went to live there for a while.
-Singer Jaz Coleman wrote the lyrics of "Eighties" and "Love like Blood" in that city.
+Singer Jaz Coleman wrote the lyrics of "Eighties" and "Love like Blood" there.

-The album was recorded in Berlin, Germany; Killing Joke were there for five weeks.
-The atmosphere suited as it was a "cold place".
-Kimsey recorded the band as they were with a live sound and he didn't put much emphasis on the mix.
-The group described him as a "true engineer".
-Coleman declared back then that he was unstable and unbalanced during the sessions.
+The album was recorded across five weeks in August and September 1984 at Hansa Tonstudio in West Berlin.
+The band felt that Berlin was a "cold place" which suited the material.
+Producer Chris Kimsey sought to replicate the sound and feel of the band playing live, and exercised restraint during the mixing process; the group described him as a "true engineer".
+Coleman felt in retrospect that he was unstable and unbalanced during the sessions.

 Release and promotion

-Ahead of the release of the album, the band performed three songs live on the UK TV show The Tube on 25 January 1985: first the title track of the album plus the then current hit-single and finally "Kings and Queens".
+Ahead of the release of the album, the band performed three songs live on the UK TV show The Tube on 25 January 1985: "Night Time", "Love Like Blood" and "Kings and Queens".

 Night Time was released in late February 1985 by E.G. Records through Polydor.
 It was an international hit, reaching number 11 in the United Kingdom in its first week on 9 March, number 8 in New Zealand and number 50 in Sweden.

-The album was remastered and reissued on CD in 2008 with nine bonus tracks, including 1984 Kid Jensen BBC radio sessions, the non-album single "A New Day" and the previously unreleased complete version of "Blue Feather" (previously only available as an instrumental remix on the B-side to "Love Like Blood").
+The album was remastered and reissued on CD in 2008 with nine bonus tracks, including 1984 Kid Jensen BBC radio sessions, the non-album single "A New Day" and the previously unreleased complete version of "Blue Feather" (previously only available in an instrumental remix as the B-side to "Love Like Blood").

 Critical reception

-The album generally received favourable response.
-In retrospective reviews, PopMatters opined that the band "perfected" their "balance between antagonism and accessibility", commenting "the band are simply on fire on this record".
-AllMusic commented that the album found the band "caught between their earlier aggression and a calmer, more immediately accessible approach".
+Night Time generally received a favourable critical response.
+Retrospectively, PopMatters opined that the band had "perfected" their "balance between antagonism and accessibility" on the album, and were "simply on fire on this record".
+Ned Raggett of AllMusic commented that the album found the band "caught between their earlier aggression and a calmer, more immediately accessible approach".